 For information on how to get to the Ground, please go to our 'How to get to Lord's' page - click here.

-There is no car parking at Lord’s due to space restrictions on major match days or the three days beforehand, and MCC encourages all visitors to use public transport whenever possible.
-It is also not possible for non-residents to park in the area below between 8:30-18:30 on Major Match days.
+There is no car parking at the Ground and restrictions are in place for non-residents to park in the local area between 8:30-18:30 on Major Match days.

 If you do need to drive to Lord’s, Westminster City Council offers car parking at the follow locations: